 The School of the Nations was the first school in Macau to introduce the IB Diploma Programme, beginning in the 2009-2010 academic year.
 We chose to implement the IB Diploma programme as we felt IB’s mission “to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect” was harmonious with our own aspirations.

-With over 10 years of experience implementing the Diploma Programme, we have a strong track record of results.
+With 15 years of experience implementing the Diploma Programme, we have a strong track record of results.

 Coordination